 Installing a full split system or other more permanent air conditioning solution takes a lot of money and installation time.
 Portable air conditioners like the Honeywell HL14CHESWW provide a low-cost solution for putting air right where you need it and filling smaller spaces with much-needed cool, conditioned air.

-This model supports air conditioning, dehumidifying, fan-only, and heat modes.
+This HVAC product supports air conditioning, dehumidifying, fan-only, and heat modes.
 It includes thermal overload protection so it doesn’t run too long or overheat during extended use periods.
 To keep the flow of air clean, Honeywell included two filters and you can easily run them under water to clean them.

 The system also includes a ~6-inch diameter hose that extends from 14.2-inches to 47.2-inches.
 A window bracket panel adapter connects to the hose for venting the hot air out of a room.
 It supports window widths of 26.6-inches and 33.1 to 49.6-inches.